xychen2022/ContextualStructuralSimilarity/README.md

 Step1: Data preprocessing

-       Don't worry!
-It is not complex.
+       Don't worry about it!
 Only spatial normalization and intensity clipping are needed.

        Images are named as "image0001.nii.gz", while labels are named as "label0001.nii.gz".